-The first installation on a computer, by default, does not have an installation number appended to the program group name.
 When you install additional copies of the product on the same computer, a number is appended to the program group name.
-The first copy (that is, the second installation of the product on the computer) has 1 appended at the end of the program group entry, and the number of each subsequent copy that you install increases by 1.
-For example, the installation number of the third copy is 2 and the installation number of the next copy is 3.
+The first installation on a computer, by default, does not have an installation number that is appended to the program group name.
+The first copy (that is, the second installation of the product on the computer) has 1 appended at the end of the program group entry.
+The number of each subsequent copy that you install increases by 1.
+For example, the installation number of the third copy is 2 and the installation number of the fourth copy is 3.